-- General Education Requirement Fulfillment: Math Sciences - Prerequisite: CS 151, MATH 239, CS 370, and one elective from the Data Science minor applied data analysis or statistical and mathematical theory categories - Offering: Annually - Instructor: Strawn, Staff
+- General Education Requirement Fulfillment: Writing-Centered

+- Prerequisite: CS 151 or DATA 151

+- Offering: Annually

+- Professor: Staff

 A semester-long study of topics in Data Science.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to majors/minors in other departments..
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to majors/minors in other departments.